 Best Shark Trolling Reel, Made in America (Philadelphia, PA.)

-Best Spinning Reel for Sharks?
+Best Spinning Reel?
 The DOGFIGHT – expensive, and really, probably more than anyone besides pros want to pay.
 Check it out and see if it’s within your budget.
 If not, get the trolling reel above.

 Sixty pound (60#) braided line is the starting point for catching sharks in Florida on rod and reel.
 Personally, I’d go with 80# and heavier, braided line.
 Remember, you’re going to need a couple of hundred yards of it.
 Three hundred if your reel can take it.
 There’s just no way around it, spending money on quality line and hooks is essential if you want to catch big fish.